Gezer: Middle Bronze Age

-Cultic remains discovered in the northern part of the tell were a row of ten large standing stones, known as massebot or matsevot, singular masseba/matseva, oriented north–south, the tallest of which was three meters high, with an altar-type structure in the middle, and a large, square, stone basin, probably used for cultic libations.
+Cultic remains discovered in the northern part of the tell were a row of ten large standing pillars, known as massebot or matsevot, singular masseba/matseva, oriented north–south, the tallest of which was three meters high, with an altar-type structure in the middle, and a large, square, stone basin, probably used for cultic libations.
 The exact purpose of these megaliths is still debated, but they may have constituted a Canaanite "high place" from the Middle Bronze Age, ca. 1600 BCE, each masseba possibly representing a Canaanite city connected to Gezer by treaties enforced by rituals performed here.
 Both the number and size of the standing stones confer a unique character to this cultic site.
 Such massebot are found elsewhere in the country, but those from Gezer massebot are the most impressive examples.

 The area was almost completely cleared by Macalister.
 The remains were re-excavated in 1968.
 A double cave beneath the high place was shown to be predating it and not connected to it.